PokemonGoF/botConfig/README.md

 - Add this remote: `git@github.com:PokemonGoF/botConfig.git`
 - Followed by a fetch of the origin
 - Checkout the gh-pages branch
-- Go back to the root dir and run a `grunt serve`
+- Go back to the root dir and run a `grunt build`

 ## TODO
 - [ ] Make some tests